 To demonstrate what a high performing delivery team can achieve, we have outlined different challenges that have been successfully addressed by our team.

 The business did not want any change that would disrupt service.
 Not perceived as critical to the core business resulted in little appetite for these IT changes.

 - Stakeholder identification, mapping, engagement and effective management with a clear explanation of the problem we needed to fix.
 Identifying the risk to the organisation if we did nothing, creating the realisation of how critical the changes actually were.

-- Keeping our word and delivering changes without impacting services by doing the legwork and finding efficient ways to mitigate any eventuality to ensure the changes would go to plan.
+- Keeping our word and delivering changes without impacting services by doing the legwork and finding efficient ways to mitigate any eventuality will ensure the changes would go to plan.

 - Delivering added value by fixing other issues on site that we found along the way and ensuring security protocols were in place creating goodwill and wider recognition.

-The organisation had stretched resources, and the programme would undoubtedly add further pressure on these resources.
+The organisation had stretched resources, therefore the programme would undoubtedly add further pressure on these resources.

 - Effective engagement with Business Owners and their teams.